madeindra/web-layout-tutorial/README.md

 ## Web Layout Tutorial

-Simple explanation of web layout
+Simple explanation of web layout.

+All of these html are tested in Chrome.

 ### Contents
 * Display (block & inline)